samthoma/ST-ENGL105Repository/Dataset and Subset/README.md

 # Dataset and Subset
-## This folder contains the main dataset and the finished subset.
+## This folder contains the finished subset.
+The dataset for manipulation is located on the home page of the repository.